chutified/commodity-prices/README.md

 ```

 ### Error handling
-The service is handling the errors the non-fatal way, so all possible endpoint errors are cover and none of them would make the server crash.
+The service is handling the errors the non-fatal way, so all possible endpoint errors are covered and none of them would make the server crash.

 #### Commodity.GetCommodity:
 ```bash